JeremRkt/LeetCodeEx/README.md

 # LeetCodeEx
-To pratice on exercise using LeetCode
+To practice on exercise using LeetCode